'You are not a white woman!' Apolosi Nawai, the Fiji produce agency and the trial of Stella Spencer in Fiji, 1915.

 Advised by Stella Spencer, Apolosi organised a Bose, or council of the Fijian subscribers to the Viti Company, in the village of Draubata in the southeast of Fiji's main island, Viti Levu, not far from the European capital Suva.
 At the time of the Draubata meeting, which lasted for two weeks in January 1915, it was still possible for Europeans to use the example of the Fiji Company to show up the shortcomings of the Native Administration, as does the author of these 'Notes from Nausori' in the Fiji Times:

-natives than any governor could hope to do--so much for the Native
+I think Messrs McKay, Good and Brough can congratulate themselves on having got together a larger and more enthusiastic meeting of natives than any governor could hope to do--so much for the Native Office influence.

 The author continues, though, with a slight to both the governor and the Viti Company:

-Tons and tons of food were sent up from the river to the Bose and
+Tons and tons of food were sent up from the river to the Bose and now that the people in the giving parts are foodless it is to be hoped the Government will not feed them but that the Viti Co. will do it.
+(14)

 The Notes from Nausori's congratulations to 'Messrs McKay' etc. are sarcastic, since Apolosi used the Draubata meeting to challenge their authority and expose discriminatory Articles of Association that excluded Fijians from being company directors.
 In the list of resolutions passed at Draubata, the first are simply technical details of the formation of a cooperative society.
 Resolution 12 proposes to buy out the existing directors and 11 that 'the chairman of the directors of our company should be Apolosi Nawai'.
 (15) Other resolutions deal with similar matters of company policy, such as leaving the question of Chairman Taylor's status open, and naming Napoleon Ragigia as clerk.